Meeting Time: March 02, 2021 at 6:00pm CST

 • Default_avatar

-Lynn Ziegler over 3 years ago
+Lynn Ziegler almost 4 years ago

 Why wouldnt we want to have cameras on our Police officers.
 Anyone with a badge should have a bullett proof vest and body camera.
 They keep us safe we need to keep them safe!